The left hates me because I’m transsexual. The right hates me because I’m transsexual.

 Things have changed.
 I believe the leftist culture is now made up of socialist university professors, confusion of genders, attacks on families, believing public opinion over facts, the news media’s twisting of what was said, hatred of men and white Americans and the slander of anyone they don’t 100 percent agree with.

 I can no longer be a part of this group.
 I had to walk away.—Joy Villa, “I’m a Republican for the first time in my life.
 The extreme left is out of control.”

 The only difference between the two parties, it seems like anymore, is in name only.
 But I would rather align myself with people who may hate the fact I had a sex change, but at least still value my initiative, my worth ethic, my ability to work with others as a team.
-Because Republicans, the ones I’ve come to know, don’t give two shits about who you sleep with, where you come from, how you live your life, so as long as you work hard, help out, be a team player, do your best.
+Because Republicans, the ones I’ve come to know, don’t give two shits about who you sleep with, where you come from, how you live your life, or how you dress, so as long as you work hard, help out, be a team player, and do your best.